Last summer, I saw this ad about a 1$ bikini going around.

-Spoiler alert, it’s not possible – meaning sustainable and profitable for all parties involved
+Spoiler alert, it’s not possible – possible meaning sustainable and profitable for all parties involved

-We know the importance of protecting the environment and everyone’s human rights while looking f a b u l o u s.
-So it’s our time to support a better, fairer, cleaner fashion industry.
+We know the importance of protecting the environment and keeping everyone’s human rights safe while looking f a b u l o u s.
+So it’s our time to shine and support a better, fairer, cleaner fashion industry.

 Are you with me?

-And I’m here to have a chat with you about this alternative that will help you look superb + guilt-free: sustainable fashion.
+And I’m here to have a chat with you about this alternative that will help you look superbe + guilt-free: sustainable fashion.

 First things first, what is sustainability?